VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/03 Functions P01/07 Exercises/L2-01-Calculate-And-Return-Total/01 Problem Statement.md

 write a function that takes array of products as input and returns the total amount by adding the price of each product
 \
 \
-call the created function by passing the allProducts value and save the return value in a variable productsTotalAmount
+call the created function by passing the allProducts value and save the value returned by the function in a variable productsTotalAmount
 \
 \
 print the value of productsTotalAmount